GoogleCloudPlatform/kube-jenkins-imager/README.md

     ![](img/jenkins-latest-backup.png)

 ## Practice Restoring a Backup
-Now that you have a Jenkins backup, you can use Kubernetes and Google Container Engine to practice restoring the backup.
+Now that you have a Jenkins backup, you can use Kubernetes and Google Kubernetes Engine to practice restoring the backup.
 Here's an overview of the process, with code you can execute to complete it.

 1. Create a new Replication Controller file for the leader and open it in your favorite text editor: